sibabalwemosia24/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 1-swap.c - swaps the values od two intergers 2-strlen.c- returns the length of a string
 3-puts.c- prints a string followed by a new line 4-print_reve.c- prints string in verse
+5-rev_string.c- reverses a string